Blue Flame vs Yellow Flame vs Red Flames - Gas Flame Color

 Sometimes it is obvious when a gas appliance malfunctions.

-Sooty smoke, red or yellow flames or poor performance are indicators, but sometimes no indicators are obvious.
+Sooty smoke, yellow or red flames or poor performance are indicators, but sometimes no indicators are obvious.

 If Carbon Monoxide (CO) is produced and escapes the appliance into the surrounding air, it will not be obvious (no smell and no taste) but will be very dangerous.